 The Airstream dream, construction costs, quality control, the aluminum exterior, sleek cabinetry and styling plus so much more are all factors that cause these travel trailers to sell at a higher price point.

-The common travel trailer may not be worth but a fraction of its original cost by the time it's 10 years old due to poor construction, budget materials, broken slides, and most often, water damage to walls, wood, flooring, or insulation.
+The common travel trailer may not be worth but a fraction of its original cost by the time it's 10 years old due to poor construction, budget materials, broken slide-outs, and most often, water damage to walls, wood, flooring, or insulation.

 Whether or not a new Airstream is too expensive for you comes down to personal choice.
 Of course you can save by buying used.